Moo Shu Shrimp

 What does Moo Shu shrimp taste like?

 Moo Shu shrimp has a lovely crunch with every bite from the vegetables in the stir-fry.
-It has a little bit of saltiness and acidity from the sauce which come from the soy sauce and rice wine.
+It has a little bit of saltiness and acidity from the sauce which comes from the soy sauce and rice wine.
 There are also undertones of sweetness in the dish from the hoisin sauce, shrimp and vegetables.

 What is served with Moo Shu shrimp?